 Lion’s Mane and Antiplatelets

-Due to the potential antiplatelet effects of Hericium erinaceus, people who are already on antiplatelet medication should use the mushroom with caution.
+Due to the potential antiplatelet effect of Hericium erinaceus, people who are already on antiplatelet medication should use the mushroom with caution.
 Antiplatelet medication has a similar effect to blood thinners and is often prescribed by healthcare professionals to slow down the body’s ability to make clots.

 Some of the most common antiplatelet medications are: